 Where the lease is capitalised, the lease liability is initially recognised at the present value of the lease payments payable over the lease term, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, using a relevant incremental borrowing rate.
-Lease payments to be made under reasonably certain extension options are also included in the measurement of the lease liability.
 After initial recognition, the lease liability is measured at amortised cost and interest expense is calculated using the effective interest method.
 Variable lease payments that do not depend on an index or rate are not included in the measurement of the lease liability and hence are charged to profit or loss in the accounting period in which they are incurred.